VT-HPS/Power-Output-Testing/README.md

 - Open `SerialPortCode.m` in MATLAB
 - Configure `duration` in `SerialPortCode.m` to be about 2 minutes depending on test (add 5 seconds extra for safety)
 - Once `SerialPortCode.m` is started enter the data file name (initals_#.txt) and then once the pilot is read press the space bar to start recording data

+Run the test by starting the code *before* starting to pedal.

 <!--
 To set up do the following: